Nick Lampson: Early life, education, and early political career

 Lampson is a lifelong resident of Southeast Texas and a second-generation Italian-American.

+Family

 His grandparents came to the United States from Italy one hundred years ago and settled in Stafford, where they had farms and were founding members of their church.
 His parents grew up, met, and married in Fort Bend County.
 Lampson's mother and father eventually moved to Beaumont, where he was born.

 Lampson is one of six children born to a welder and a homemaker.
 His father died when he was 12 years old, and Lampson took his first job at that young age sweeping floors to supplement the family's income.
 Lampson's mother received $19 per month from Social Security as long as he stayed in school.
 This money helped his family stay together in those difficult years.
 This would later influence his commitment to protecting Social Security.

+Education

 Though Lampson's mother had only a fifth grade education, she encouraged her children in school, and all six graduated from college with at least one degree.
 His mother earned her GED on her 80th birthday.
 Lampson earned a Bachelor of Science degree in biology and a master's degree in education from Lamar University, where he was a member of the Pi Kappa Alpha fraternity.
 He taught high school science at Hebert High School in Beaumont.
 An inner calling to be of service to others, and the experience of interning with Congressman Jack Brooks in 1969, led him to seek public office.

+Early political career

 In 1976, Lampson was elected tax assessor-collector for Jefferson County and served nearly twenty years.
 He instituted an emphasis on customer service, successfully pushed for major upgrades in computer technology, and reduced the cost of collecting taxes by $3 million a year.

 He resigned from his post in order to run for congress.